DCTP-GROUP-49-CAPSTONE-PROJECT/.github/profile/README.md

 LifePlus AOB± goes beyond streamlining the donation process.
 It incentivizes and celebrates the heroes behind every lifesaving transfusion: the passionate, selfless donors who give the gift of life.
-Through an innovative points and rewards system,
+Through an innovative points and rewards system.

 LifePlus AOB± empowers donors to track their impact, earn recognition, and access valuable rewards that benefit themselves or loved ones